Medication Search: Tibella

 How does this medication work?
 What will it do for me?

 Tibolone belongs to the class of medications called hormone replacement therapy.
 It is used to reduce the symptoms of flushing, hot flashes, and night sweats associated with menopause.
-Tibolone is intended for women who are postmenopausal (i.e., who had their last menstrual period more than 12 months ago).
+Tibolone is intended for people who are postmenopausal (i.e., who had their last menstrual period more than 12 months ago).

 Although tibolone is not a hormone, it breaks down in the body to form 3 substances that behave like the hormones estrogen, progesterone, and testosterone.
 Due to this activity, many of the concerns that were uncovered with research about hormone replacement therapy with estrogen and estrogen plus progestin may also be concerns with the use of tibolone.
 Estrogen and progesterone are female hormones that are produced by the ovaries.
-During menopause, the ovaries produce less estrogen and progesterone and symptoms can occur.
-Tibolone should only be used by women who have an intact uterus, as this medication produces similar effects as progesterone.
+During menopause, the ovaries produce less estrogen and progesterone, and symptoms can occur.
+Tibolone should only be used by people who have an intact uterus, as this medication produces similar effects as progesterone.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.